A Detailed Guide to Machine Learning for Kids

 Unsupervised Learning

 This computer program learns from data without any answers or labels.
 Unsupervised learning models try to look for patterns and relationships in the data.
-For example, if you show computers with pictures of cats, dogs, and birds, they’d have to figure out which is which by trying to group similar pictures.
+For example, if you show computers pictures of cats, dogs, and birds, they’d have to figure out which is which by trying to group similar pictures.

 Reinforcement Learning